zak39/zak39/README.md

 ### Personal

 - [TodoList Funny](https://github.com/zak39/todolist-funny) a little todolist project coded in Vue
-- [Biblios](https://github.com/zak39/biblios) is a Symfony project for learning the framework
+- [Biblios](https://github.com/zak39/biblios) is a Symfony project to learn the framework

 ### School